It’s been a year since I quit my job and here’s what I’ve learned. Entrepreneurship is tough.

 I know many of us who look away and pretend nothing’s wrong, lest we offend another culture.
 Many have chided me for bringing international women’s issues up because that can be construed as “racist.”
 This mindset, I believe, only aids and abets the abusers and enables heinous crimes to carry on under our own watch.
 I certainly want no part in that, so I told these women that I’m a writer and that I will write.

 I told them that what I’ll say will not be popular, but my feelings of discomfort or any concern for losing popularity are nothing compared to the human rights violations these women go through.
 So I wrote this to open everyone’s eyes.
-And I did so apologetically.
+And I did so unapologetically.
 Because I’d never want to get to the end of my life, knowing I remained a silent coward while others suffered.

 If speaking up for women’s rights and for the most vulnerable population on earth makes me a racist, so be it.
 I will wear this badge proudly.